Lost in the Sound of Separation: Songs

-In the up-tempo opening song "Breathing in a New Mentality", Chamberlain alludes to his drug.
+In the up-tempo opening song "Breathing in a New Mentality", Chamberlain alludes to his drug use.
 It opens with a roughly mixed intro, giving over to a Southern metalcore guitar riff in the style of Maylene and the Sons of Disaster, ending with a Hopesfall-esque bridge section.
 Guitarist Timothy McTague said with the intro, they wanted listeners to have a "first impression like, 'Man they must've cut a lot of corners' [...] and then it kicks in and your entire car, blows up.
 We wanted to come out, blow them away".
 Dudley said it was the fastest song the band had written, done in one practice session at a storage unit.
 "Anyone Can Dig a Hole But It Takes a Real Man to Call It Home" is akin to the material on Define the Great Line; both it and the opener feature progressive metalcore sections.

 "A Fault Line, A Fault of Mine" is a mid-tempo track with a post-rock interlude.
 The industrial-leaning "Emergency Broadcast :: The End Is Near" evokes the sound of Nine Inch Nails, before shifting into ambient metal, and ends with a crescendo echoing the work of Isis.
 It was initially called "Elephant's Stampede", and was influenced by the band listening to the self-titled album (1969) from Led Zeppelin while driving.
 "The Only Survivor Was Miraculously Unharmed" is reminiscent of the band's earlier metalcore material, before shifting into Chamberlain and Gillespie singing in unison and ending abruptly.
 The programming and gang vocals near its conclusion recalled The Always Open Mouth-era (2006) Fear Before the March of Flames.